F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/README.md

   - Cloudwatch Alarms<br>
   These alarms are used to trigger scale Up / Down events.
   - Auto Scale Group<br>
   By default, the number of auto scaled instances is set to 1 and the maximum is set to 8.
-We recommend you launch the solution with 1 instance to start, and increasing this to at least two by [updating the stack](#update).
+We recommend you launch the solution with 1 instance to start, and increasing this to at least two by [updating the stack](#restoring-or-upgrading-the-solution).

 ---

-### Restoring or upgrading the solution <a name="update"></a>
+### Restoring or upgrading the solution
 Certain elements of this deployment can be updated with the CloudFormation stack itself.
 This is referred to as *Updating the Stack*.
 For instance, anything that causes the Auto Scale Launch Configuration to update, like changing the AMI IDs (to upgrade from one BIG-IP version to another), instance sizes, scaling thresholds, and many others, requires updating the stack.

 Clustering is only done within a Launch Configuration ID basis, so any changes that result in a new Launch Configuration ID require the following procedure.